mosesjlee/NinjaVoiceCommandExample/README.md

 GameViewController inherited from the UIViewController and contains the GameScene object, the objects from the OpenEars framework and any other UI elements.
 This handled any user inputs and responded to the GameScene object.

+MAC OS X:

+It is pretty much similar to the iOS specs except I did not use OpenEars.
+I made my own C++ wrapper class called PocketSphinxWrapper in the files PocketSphinxWrapper.hpp and PocketSphinxWrapper.cpp.
+These classes illustrate how the PocketSphinx functions work.

 PROMPT: